lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/05-Push-on-Github-Pages/README.md

 gh repo view --web
 ```

-## Github Pages
+## GitHub Pages

-[Github Pages](https://pages.github.com/) is a GitHub service that makes it easy to deploy any **static website** in 10 seconds (static == same content for all users).
+[GitHub Pages](https://pages.github.com/) is a GitHub service that makes it easy to deploy any **static website** in 10 seconds (static == same content for all users).
 It is based on a "magic" branch, called `gh-pages`.
 When GitHub detects this branch, it puts your website online.
 Awesome right?
 Let's create this magic branch and push it. ✨🌿✨

 ```bash
 git co -b gh-pages